zero-savvy/vimz/README.md

 ./benchmark.sh 4K resize blur sharpness
 ```

+> [!TIP]
+> **Reproducing Parallel Experiments:** You can easily reproduce the benchmarks reported in the Table 5 of the paper using the script.
+Just add the list of transformations according the entry you want to reproduce from Table 5.
+For instnce, in order to run the experiment ofr the `Cn-Sh-Re` entry, you should run `./benchmark.sh HD contrast sharpness grayscale`.

 > [!IMPORTANT]
 > **Sample output**: When benchmarking only one transformation, the output will be visible in the `stdout`.
 However, while benchmarking parallel execution of multiple transformations, the script generates a file (or multiple files, one per given transformation) with a `.output` suffix in the same directory.
 These files contain the standard output of running the `vimz` command directly, as shown in Figure below.
 Nonetheless, the output includes various performance metrics.
 > - The total proof generation time can be calculated as the sum of two numbers: `RecursiveSNARK creation` and `CompressedSNARK::prove:` from the output.